lbryio/lbry.tech/documents/glossary.md

 ### Reorg, Reorganization

-An event in the *node* when one or more blocks in the *main chain* become *orphaned*.
-Usually, newly received blocks are extending existing main chain.
+An event in the *node* that happens when one or more blocks in the *main chain* become *orphaned*.
+Usually, newly received blocks are extending the existing main chain.
 Sometimes (4-6 times a week) a couple of blocks of the same *height* are produced almost simultaneously and for a short period of time some nodes may see one block as a tip of the main chain which will be eventually replaced by a more difficult block(s).
 Each transaction in the orphaned blocks either becomes invalid (if already included in the main chain block) or becomes *unconfirmed* and moved to the *mempool*.
 In case of a major bug or a *51% attack*, reorganization may involve reorganizing more than one block.

 ### Resolve